,

 EYFS

 In EYFS, the children produce a large class floor book to present their work, rather than having individual books.
 Their work is also uploaded to Tapestry.
-EYFS also have a topic page at the beginning of each new section of their floor book.
-Please see below for an example.

 Collective Worship Intent